nucleodurotf/pyPORIS_tnknt/README.md

 ## Requirements

-* Java
+- Java
-* Python 3
+- Python 3

+Install python libraries:

-    * pip3 install bs4
+    pip3 install bs4
-    * pip3 install lxml
+    pip3 install lxml
-    * pip3 install pyexcel_ods
+    pip3 install pyexcel_ods
-    * pip3 install python-redmine
+    pip3 install python-redmine

 NOTE: In Windows you should use 'pip' instead of 'pip3'

 ## Forking

 Just go to Github https://github.com/cosmoBots/pyPORIS_user and press the fork button.
 Set the new path, let's say you create the fork in https://github.com/myname/myporismodels

 Then copy the clone link for the new forked repository and execute the typical clone action, something like this:

     git clone git@github.com:myname/myporismodels.git

 Then you can enter the cloned repository folder:

     cd myporismodels